Black and white linearisation with the i1Pro 3

 The process (and files) for the i1Pro2 and original i1Pro are described in

-There is another target set described for use with the i1iO automated scanner at:
+There are target sets described for use with the i1iO and i1iSis:

 Note that if you are using an original i1Pro, then do not update your copy of i1Profiler beyond V3.1, since V3.2 has dropped all support for the original spectrophotometer (X-Rite and Gretag Macbeth models).